-There are various different forms of addiction treatment for substances such as heroin.
+There are various different forms of heroin addiction treatment.
 The type of addiction treatment program that a person attends is dependent on the severity of his or her addiction.
-For example, individuals with severe heroin addictions will attend inpatient or residential heroin treatment while individuals with addictions that aren’t necessarily severe can attend one of the outpatient forms of heroin treatment.
+For example, individuals with severe heroin addictions will attend inpatient or residential heroin treatment while individuals with addictions that aren’t necessarily severe can attend one of the outpatient forms of heroin addiction treatment.

 Not having to live in a rehab facility while receiving PHP treatment makes this program outpatient.
 Partial hospitalization program treatment is the most intense form of outpatient treatment.

 The second most intense form of outpatient treatment is intensive outpatient program (IOP) treatment.
 Individuals that attend an intensive outpatient program (IOP) heroin treatment are required to attend rehab for approximately a few hours a day, a few days a week.
 When not in rehab, IOP heroin treatment patients can live in their own homes and tend to their normal life responsibilities.
 IOP forms of addiction treatment are for individuals with moderate addictions.

 The least intensive form of outpatient treatment is standard outpatient program (OP) treatment.
 This is because OP treatment only requires its patients to attend rehab for approximately a couple of hours a day, a couple of days a week.
 Outside of that time, OP patients can live in their own homes and tend to their normal lives.